 What Is the Fastest Way to Cure Perioral Dermatitis?

-That’s just not the case.
-This rash is a symptom of an internal problem.
-Once you eliminate internal irritants the body has a chance to repair and heal.
+This rash is a symptom of triggering chemicals and/or an internal problem.
+Once you eliminate external and internal irritants the body has a chance to repair and heal.
 This immediately causes your skin to stop reacting to offending foods and toxins.

 Foods to Avoid With Perioral Dermatitis